 Do you love coffee?
+Do you like doing coffee reviews?
 Are you “addicted” to coffee like I am?
 Ok… I’m not truly addicted, but I do drink 1-2 cups per day, usually one in the AM and one in the PM.
 I’m one of those people who can drink coffee late at night and still fall asleep (thankfully).

 I don’t drink coffee for the caffeine kick.
 To be honest, the caffeine for coffee (and tea) has no effect on me.
 That is why I am able to sleep right after drinking coffee.
 I drink coffee because I find it soothing and comforting.
 Just like people find a hot cup of tea soothing and relaxing.
 I have the same feelings when I drink coffee.
 After a long day, a hot cup of coffee is relaxing to me.

 I have tried all different kinds of coffee.
 I consider myself a “coffee snob,” per say.
 I can drink diner coffee (usually the worse kind of coffee), but I prefer to drink quality coffee such as the Coffee or Bust recommends, whenever possible.